Trump, GOP senators champion bill to cut legal immigration levels

 According to a fact sheet released to reporters, the new system would favor immigrants who are educated, speak English and have high-paying job offers.
 It would also reduce low-skilled and unskilled labor immigration.

+Trump said new immigrants must be able to “financially support themselves and their families.”

+“The RAISE Act prevents new migrants and new immigrants from collecting welfare and protects U.S. workers from being displaced,” the president said.
+“And that’s a very big thing, they’re not going to come in and just immediately go and collect welfare.”

-It would prioritize immediate family members of United States residents, including spouses and young children.
+The bill would prioritize immediate family members of United States residents, including spouses and young children.
 But it would end prioritization for extended family members and adult children of residents.

 The legislation also eliminates the Diversity Visa lottery system and limits permanent resident status for refugees to 50,000 a year.

+Trump lamented how the country has “record numbers of green cards to low-wage immigrants.”
 The White House said most of the 1 million immigrants who are accepted into the United States for legal permanent residency every year are low or unskilled workers.

+Among the hardest hit by this, the president said, are minority workers, who he said are “competing for jobs against brand new arrivals.”

+“It has not been fair to our people, to our citizens, to our workers,” he said.

 The administration also said 50 percent of immigrant households receive welfare benefits, as opposed to 30 percent of native households in the country.